 We ended the year with net cash of £288m (2021: £160m).
-Having considered our strong land position, the cash needs of the business to prevailing share price, the Board concluded the Group has sufficient funds to enter into a capital return in the form of a Share Buy Back programme up to a maximum of £100m.
+Having considered our strong land position, the cash needs of the business to achieve our growth plans and the prevailing share price, the Board concluded the Group has sufficient funds to enter into a capital return in the form of a Share Buy Back programme up to a maximum of £100m.
 Announced in July, it is delivering value for our shareholders, whilst maintaining our growth strategy.